Menu

 A quilt documentation also provides historians and researchers data to analyze a quilt's social and cultural significance.
 Many African American quilts have no documentation of the history of the quilt.
 In most cases, all that is known has been handed down orally and not recorded anywhere.

 Quilts are so much more than fabrics and threads because they carry our family stories.
 A quilt documentation is basically recording the features of your family quilt and telling the story behind the quilt maker.
-By publicly documenting your family quilt, you are helping to create a historic public record of African American quilts uncovered here in Washington State.
+By publicly documenting your family quilt, you are helping to create a historic public record of African American quilts uncovered in you state.

 Lillie Causey-Futch, 1903 -1978, Summit, Mississippi